TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/DetailDesignDraftCommSub.md

 #### Environmental Requirements
 All components shall operate within **0–40°C**, housed in a splash-resistant enclosure with protection against condensation.

-#### Electromagnetic Compatibility (EMC)
-Wiring and device placement shall minimize interference with GPS or Pixhawk sensors.
-Antennas and serial cables shall be routed to reduce EMI.

 #### Startup Time
 The subsystem shall establish the telemetry link and begin logging within **60 seconds** of power-on.